smartflutist661/rfantasy-bingo-stats/README.md

 ### Options

-Run `python -m process_data -h` to see a list of options.
+Run `uv run clean-data -h` to see a list of options.

 ### Adjusting the Match Sensitivity